birmingham

 blog-images

 Throughout the year, Aston Hall hosts various events, including ghost tours, historical reenactments, and family-friendly activities.
-Visiting this place with your families is one of the best things to do in Birmingham.
+Visiting this place with your family is one of the fun things to do in Birmingham.

 5. Birmingham Hippodrome